 To apply for a grant, the project must focus on the Wheeling Heritage Area, the city limits of Wheeling.
 Preference will be given to projects that interpret one of Wheeling’s Themes of History and Development.

 These grants will fund up to 75% of direct project costs.
 The applicant can provide its matching share either in dollars or in-kind services.

 Education and interpretation grants for up to $1,000 provide funding for projects that support the heritage area, interpret its historic importance, and provide long-term benefits to the community.

 Community development grants for up to $1,000 are open to organizations or small businesses for projects that enhance or improve the heritage area, with a priority on the downtown district.
 Eligible projects include building improvements that are necessary for operation, as well as equipment and signage.
 Preference will be given to applicants with architectural renderings.

-Artist grants are available for up to $1,000, and will help fund specific projects, including supplies or equipment, as well as attendance and travel to workshops and seminars.
-Applicants must live in or be advancing the heritage area through the project
+Artist grants are available for up to $1,000, and will help fund specific projects led by local artists.
+Funds can be used for supplies or equipment, as well as attendance and travel to workshops and seminars.
+Applicants must live in or be advancing the heritage area through the project.